Alexiadoui/Alexiadoui/README.md

-- 👋 Hi, I’m @Alexiadoui
-- 👀 I’m interested in interaction design, sports, education, environment and innovation.

-- 📫 Mail me alexiauxui@gmail.com
+- 📫 Mail me aledesignuxui@gmail.com

 <!---
 Alexiadoui/Alexiadoui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.